tanupoo/unzipx/README.md

 zip and unzip alternative which is more friendly with East Asian Charactor, and new encryption algorithms.

+## Installation

-## Not required, but recommended.
+Not required, but recommended to support newer compression.

 ```
 pip install pyzipper
 ```

-## Problem
+## Background: Problem

 - zipfile.py is a nice tool.
 However, it converts the encoding of the filename into cp437 if the utf-8 bit (0x800) in the flag_bits of zipinfo is not set.

-- zip software in Windows OS (at least, 7 and 10) puts the filename into the zip file as it is, and it doesn't set the utf-8 bit.
+- zip software in Windows OS (at least, 7 and 10) puts the filename into the zip file as it is.
+It doesn't set the utf-8 bit even if it is encoded by UTF-8.

-  And, most users in Japan usually uses Shift_JIS (cp932) as the filenames.
+- Most users in Japan usually uses Shift_JIS (cp932) as the filenames.
   Mac users will see a corrupted filename when they decode such a zip file.

 - some zip software (e.g. mac, /usr/bin/zip) doesn't set utf-8 bit